shrutijha04/Microsoft_Teams_Clone/README.md

 ## Implementing the ADAPT Feature in the App
 The app provides the option to start a video call meeting when inside a chat room. <br/>
-The chat room has 'Launch Meeting' button the sidebar which can be clicked and a new meeting opens in a new tab.
+The chat room has 'Launch Meeting' button in the sidebar which can be clicked and a new meeting opens in a new tab.
 The meeting link is shared in the chat.<br/>
 Participants can join the video meeting, chat inside the meeting, and then leave the meeting to continue their conversation the chat room again.